 The CIT examination is "closed book," online, and administered by a proctor who remains in the room during the test.
 It consists of 150 questions and should be taken in one sitting of 3 hours or less.
 The applicant is permitted a simple calculator (no smartphone apps or programmable calculators) and a sheet of writing paper with a pen or pencil.
 The paper must be remitted to the proctor at the end of the exam.
-Once a date is set for the exam, that should be communicated to email@example.com with at least 10 days' notice if not included in your initial application.
+Once a date is set for the exam, that should be communicated to firstname.lastname@example.org with at least 10 days' notice if not included in your initial application.
 Exams are scheduled weekly and sent to the proctor and applicant at that time, including the username and password to access the exam.
 The test covers material from the Content Outline.
 The exam is rigorous by design.
 The Certification Board feels that applicants, regardless of how long they have been in the industry, should prepare for the exam with a minimum of 40 hours of self-study prior to attempting the exam.
-To prepare, ESA suggests studying IPM for the Urban Professional: A Study Guide for the Associate Certified Entomologist.
+Please see the CIT resources page for more information on how to study for the CIT exam.

 The CIT examination is designed to recognize practicing pest management professionals who have a solid introductory grasp of the practical aspects of Integrated Pest Management.
 The five knowledge domains of competency covered by the exam include these areas: